RetroPie/RetroPie-Docs/docs/Runcommand.md

 - `$3` - the full path to the rom file.
 - `$4` - the full command line used to launch the emulator.

-All the error messages from these scripts will be logged in `runcommand.log`.
+All the error messages from these scripts will be logged in `/dev/shm/runcommand.log`.
 If you want to log something to this file you have to redirect the output to the standard error.
 This way:

 ```sh
 echo "message to log" >&2